glbala87/ELLA_tool/docs/concepts/filtering.md

 This filter has two different modes:

 -   **Recessive non-candidates**: Applies to variants in genes with autosomal recessive (AR) inheritance, where the variant is heterozygous and the only (non-filtered) variant in that gene.
 Typically used for filtering out variants.
--   **Reccessive candidates**: Applies to variants in genes that are **NOT** autosomal dominant (AD), where the variant is either homozygous or there is at least one other (non-filtered) variant in the same gene.
+-   **Recessive candidates**: Applies to variants in genes that are **NOT** autosomal dominant (AD), where the variant is either homozygous or there is at least one other (non-filtered) variant in the same gene.
 Typically used for rescuing variants from another filter.

 ::: warning NOTE
 This filter is intended for single samples only and _does not use family information_.